Dental Implant and Extraction Care Instructions

 - If vitamins have been prescribed, take as directed.
-Vitamins E and B complex with C vitamins is a good idea, during the healing phase.
+Vitamins E and B complex with C vitamins are a good idea, during the healing phase.

 REMEMBER: You may eat any soft foods that do not irritate.
 You may chew if it is not too uncomfortable to do so.
 You will probably lose parts of the dressing around the teeth as your ability to chew improves, but this should not bother you.

 IMPORTANT: A hungry person becomes irritable and nervous.
 It has been scientifically proven that a patient in this state is more susceptible to pain.
-The importance of a good diet cannot be over stressed, especially following surgery.
+The importance of a good diet cannot be stressed enough, especially following surgery.

 The antibiotics prescribed for you tend to alter the good bacteria in your gastrointestinal tract.
 Eating yogurt with active cultures during the post-surgical weeks will help restore balance and help make you feel better.